 The Certified Energy Manager (CEM®) exam, which is administered by the Association of Energy Engineers (AEE), measures your knowledge of the essential principles and practices of energy management.

-Click “Start Test” below to take a free CEM practice test!
+Click “Start Test” above to take a free CEM practice test!

 To be eligible for the Certified Energy Manager exam, you must meet at least ONE of the following requirements: